What Are Winter Supplements? Does My Pet Need Them?

 • Glucosamine, a natural compound found in cartilage

-• Chondroitin, a natural molecule that builds cartilage
+• Chondroitin, a natural molecule that is a major component of cartilage

-• Methylsulfonylmethane (MSM), a natural compound that supports joint health
+• Methylsulfonylmethane (MSM), a natural compound that may support joint health

-• Green-lipped mussel, a shellfish extract that can treat arthritis
+• Green-lipped mussel, a shellfish extract that can help treat arthritis

 $54.69